Meet the Team at NoWhere Vans

 What else have you done?
 I’ve worked a few engineering jobs, but my favorite “other thing” was being a part of the UW-Madison Formula SAE Racing team!

 What else do you do for fun?
-In my free time, I enjoy the typical, outdoor activities: mountain biking, climbing, snowboarding and running top the list.
+In my free time, I enjoy the usual, outdoor activities: mountain biking, climbing, snowboarding and running top the list.
 But my favorite pastime is, of course, getting out in my van to explore!

 When did you start NWV?
 Officially 2020, but we have been brainstorming, vanning and designing for many years.